What is anorexia?

 What are the risk factors for anorexia?

 People most at risk for anorexia include those who are young (teenage or young adult) and female.
 They may have a history of being depressed, anxious, or having obsessive-compulsive disorder.
 Those at risk may have family members with eating disorders, mental illness, or substance abuse.
-About ten to fifteen percent of people with anorexia or bulimia are male.
+About 10–15% of people with anorexia or bulimia are male.

 Some personal traits may contribute to anorexia.
 People at risk may feel that they must try to be perfect.
 They may have poor self-esteem and rigid ways of thinking about food and other issues in their lives.
 They may feel pressure to be thin.
 Taking part in certain sports or activities in which they are expected to be thin, such as gymnastics or ballet, could contribute to this feeling.